October 07, 2018

 Calendula: While this herb is most famous for its miraculous ability to soothe, heal and regenerate the skin, it is also a powerful herb for bringing good luck in money matters.
 It is sometimes placed under pillows for enhancing dreams that give guidance on how to manifest prosperity, and can be used for enhancing happiness, intuition, and harmony in social matters.
 You can get calendula by itself in our store, or as part of many of our blends, such as Daily Detox, An Elephant Never Forgets, and Detox Chai.

 Cinnamon: This favorite winter holiday spice is not only good for boosting circulation and balancing sugar levels, but has been used by magic practitioners for many centuries.
 It is believed to possess a lot of energy, and is most famous for its use in spells to manifest money.
 It is also used for success, taking action, protection, purification, and overall abundance in life.
-You can find cinnamon in many of our blends, including Pumpkin Spice Chai, Sleek & Slender, and many others.
+You can find cinnamon in many of our blends, including Cranberry Apple Tart, Sleek & Slender, and many others.

-Clove, Ginger, and Cardammom: If you like Chai, you may be in luck- literally!
+Clove, Ginger, and Cardamom: If you like Chai, you may be in luck- literally!
 The group of herbs commonly paired together in chai drinks and some winter desserts has been used for protection, purification, good health, mental acuity, and healing.
 It just turns out that when taken internally, these are three of the most powerful herbs for destroying parasites (including candida), boosting brain function, and promoting energy.
-Try any of our chai drinks, including Go Chai, Detox Chai, Naked Chai, Chocomaya Chai, or Pumpkin Spice Chai!
+Try any of our chai drinks, including Go Chai, Detox Chai, Naked Chai, and Chocomaya Chai.

 We hope you enjoyed this article!
 Let us know your lucky tips in the comments below!